dahliaOS/documentation/CONTRIBUTING.md

 ## Feature request

-If you'd like to see something added to our OS, we highly recommend you read [Before submitting a feature request](#before-submitting-a-feature-request), [How do I submit a feature request?](#how-do-i-submit-a-feature-request) and use our Feature request template
+If you'd like to see something added to our OS, we highly recommend you read [Before submitting a feature request](#before-submitting-a-feature-request), [How do I submit a feature request?](#how-do-i-submit-a-feature-request) and use our feature request template.

-There are 2 ways you can submit a feature request, either by make a suggestion in our Discord or by creating a Feature request on GitHub
+There are 2 ways you can submit a feature request, either by make a suggestion in our Discord server or by creating an issue with the feature request template on GitHub.

 ### Before submitting a feature request

-Before submitting a feature request, here are a few tips for you:
+Before submitting a feature request, here are a few things you need to know:

 * **Make sure the feature isn't already added**
 * **Don't hesitate to express your knowledge**